python-dev-10/PythonAutomation/README.md

 ## Future Updates:
 1. Would be possible to move files to more locations;
 2. User Interface will be adapting for a new look;
-3. Possibility of the whole directories being possible to create new ones, and then took those directories to move other files.
+3. Possibility of all directories being created or not, and then choose those directories to move other files.